 |When calculating the withheld tax amount within a month, if at least one type of PIT reaches VND 50 million or more, the individual must pay and declare their PIT monthly.||When calculating the withheld tax amount within a month, if all PIT are under VND 50 million, the individual can pay and declare their PIT quarterly.||Every time revenue is earned through business operations, including transferring real estate, capital, and securities of property rental income (the business must have authorization from income-earning individuals).|

-The rate of PIT depends on the kind of income under the contract which individuals sign with enterprises.
+The rate of PIT depends on the kind of income under the contract that individuals sign with enterprises.

 What is the tax registration process in Vietnam?